bnnm/wwiser/doc/EDITOR.md

 - music switch can have multiple playlist playing at the same time?
 - pStateChunks for switching + syncs? (may be set as default?)

-## hierarchy
+## sections and hierarchies
-- editor divides audio into these:
+- editor divides information into:
   - audio devices: audio bus can be routed to these (standard output, no output, controller audio, etc)
   - master-mixer hierarchy: buses go here
-  - action-mixer hierarchy: "sound engine" objects go here (actor-mixers, akswitch, aksound, etc)
+  - action-mixer hierarchy: "sound module" objects go here (actor-mixers, akswitch, aksound, etc)
-  - interactive music hierarchy: "music engine" objects go here
+  - interactive music hierarchy: "music module" objects go here (musicswith, musicsegment, etc)
+  - events/dynamic dialogue: actions go here (play x, seek x)
+  - game syncs: definitions of states/switches/game parameters/triggers go here
+  - share sets: other odd objects go here (effects, attenuations, modulations, etc)
+  - soundbanks: definitions of which objects go which banks go here (by default all)
 - playable sound/music objects apply config from its own hierarchy
-- playable audio objects go through 1 main bus or N aux-bus, applying certain params and config
+- playable audio objects go through 1 main bus or N aux-bus, applying certain params and config from that hierarchy
 - hierarchies are just a way to organize objects; playable objects don't depend on this
   - event > aksound is possible, even if aksound if children of other object or is at the top of the hierarchy
+- within each hierarchy objects can be children of certain objects, or reside on top:
+  - sound: actor-mixer, switch, layer, ranseq, sfx/voice
+    - all can be on top
+    - actor-mixer can contain any (including actor-mixers)
+    - switch/layer/ranseq can contain each other, or sfx/voice
+    - sfx/voice has no children
+  - music: musicswitch, musicranseq, musicsegment, musictrack
+    - musicswitch, musicranseq, musicsegment can be on top
+    - musicswitch can contain musicswitch, musicranseq, musicsegment
+    - musicranseq can contain musicsegment
+    - musictrack must be children of musicsegment

 ## files
 - you can import audio (.wav) into a project and use freely as is